nora-codes/CS50-PSET10/README.md

     *The output of the password for facebook would be 'facebook#' or the password* *for instagram would be 'instagram#' and so on...*

-- The default website is "ww<span>w.</span>example.com" and the corresponding base word for this website is "example".
+The default website is "ww<span>w.</span>example.com" and the corresponding base word for this website is "example".
 The user's encryption is initially applied to this default word "example".

-- The app then analyses this "example" password output and provides the user with a strength score and an approximate hacking speed.
+The app then analyses this "example" password output and provides the user with a strength score and an approximate hacking speed.

-- The user can then add or remove single encryption methods to the overall encryption until they are happy with their password score and hacker speed.

-- The user can also test their encryption with other websites as this changes the password and concequently, the strength of the password.
+The user can then add or remove single encryption methods to the overall encryption until they are happy with their password score and hacker speed.
+The user can also test their encryption with other websites, as this changes the password and concequently, the strength of the password.

-- Once the user is happy with their encryption, they can view an encryption key which lists all of their current encryption methods, so they can memorise the key and start using it on their actual passwords.
+Once the user is happy with their encryption, they can view an encryption key which lists all of their current encryption methods, so they can memorise the key and start using it on their actual passwords.